 Subsidiary Books of Account

-Also known as special purpose books, special purpose subsidiary books, and subsidiary books of accounts are various books recording financial transactions of a similar nature.
-They are sub-division of the journal.
+Also known as books of original entry, special purpose books, special purpose subsidiary books, and subsidiary books of accounts are various books recording financial transactions of a similar nature.
+They are the sub-division of the journal.

 List of supporting books